benvaljean/benvaljean.github.io/_posts/2009-08-19-Monitor_SQL_Server_(MSSQL)_using_Nagios.markdown

 If the instance has been renamed the service will have a dollar-sign (\"\$\") as part of it, for example an instance called \"MAIN\" will be called \"MSSQL\$MAIN\".
 Dollar signs indicate variables to Nagios so the character must be escaped.
-Escaping characters invovles repeating it and encapsulating it within quotation marks, see below:
+Escaping characters involves repeating it and encapsulating it within quotation marks, see below:

     define service{